How to Start CFD

 What is CFD (Computational Fluid Dynamics) and CFD Software?

-Applying CFD simulation as a beginner or the question how to start computing fluid mechanic cases is not really complicated if you use NOGRID software.
-CFD (Computational Fluid Dynamics) is a branch of fluid mechanics that uses numerical analysis to solve problems that involve fluid flows.
+Simulation for Beginners or the question how to start computing fluid mechanic cases is not really complicated if you use NOGRID software.
+CFD (Computational fluid dynamics) is a branch of fluid mechanics that uses numerical analysis to solve problems that involve fluid flows.
 Computers are used to perform the computations required using CFD software to simulate the interaction of the fluid with boundaries defined by initial and boundary conditions.
 Fluid mechanics is the science that studies the physical behavior of fluids which are are mathematically stated through differential equations, the Navier-Stokes equations.

 The fundamental basis of almost all CFD problems are the Navier–Stokes equations.
 The Navier–Stokes equations are a statement of the balance of momentum, but sometimes the equations for conservation of mass and the balance of energy are added.